PetrKocian/PSI/task3/README.md

 ## Build and run

 To build and run the application cmake is needed.
-Following commands build and run the server app.
+Following commands build and run the application.
 ```
 cmake .
 make